Luke Ridnour: Orlando Magic (2014–2015)

 On July 25, 2014, Ridnour signed with the Orlando Magic.
-His final NBA game was played on April 1st, 2015 in a 91–103 loss to the San Antonio Spurs where he recorded six points and one assist.
+His final NBA game was played on April 1, 2015, in a 91–103 loss to the San Antonio Spurs, in which he recorded six points and one assist.

 Retirement

-In June 2015, Ridnour garnered national attention as he was traded four times in the span of six days.
+In June 2015, Ridnour garnered national attention as he was traded four times in six days.
 On June 24, he was traded to the Memphis Grizzlies in exchange for the draft rights to Jānis Timma.
-On June 25, the Grizzlies sent him to the Charlotte Hornets in exchange for Matt Barnes; later that same day he was traded, along with a 2016 second-round draft pick, to the Oklahoma City Thunder in exchange for Jeremy Lamb.
+On June 25, the Grizzlies sent him to the Charlotte Hornets in exchange for Matt Barnes; later that same day, he was traded with a 2016 second-round draft pick, to the Oklahoma City Thunder in exchange for Jeremy Lamb.
 Lastly, on June 30, Ridnour was traded to the Toronto Raptors along with cash considerations in exchange for the draft rights to Tomislav Zubčić.
-Ridnour later stated in an interview with USA Today that he found the whole situation rather "funny", as he and his family were present at their home in Seattle while the moves were unfolding.
-On July 9, 2015, he was waived by the Raptors, adding to the list of teams he never visited during the two-week period.
+Ridnour later stated in an interview with USA Today that he found the whole situation rather "funny," as he and his family were at their home in Seattle while the moves were unfolding.
+On July 9, 2015, he was waived by the Raptors, adding to the list of teams he never visited during the two-week.

 On September 21, 2015, Ridnour announced his decision to sit out the 2015–16 season.
 On June 22, 2016, Ridnour announced his retirement from professional basketball.